 Website: Hatfield House website

 A trainee based at Hatfield would gain experience in a wide range of general horticultural practices.
-Machinery used on site includes compact tractors, a ride-on mower, push mowers, robotic mowers, hedgecutters, and two stoke machines.
+Training will be given on various machinery including compact tractors, ride-on mower, push mower, hedge cutters, robotic mowers, and battery equipment.
 The trainee will work in all areas of the garden during their year at Hatfield.

-Hatfield House is 21 miles from Central London, 7 miles north of the M25 motorway (junction 23) and 2 miles east of the A1(M) (junction 4).
+Ease of access: 22 minutes away from London Kings Cross station to Hatfield railway station.
+21 miles from Central London, 7 miles North of the M25 motorway and 2 miles East of the A1.